abrege11/pqcv/README.md

 PQCV aims to visualize any circuit the user creates by dragging and dropping gates into the builder window.

 # Current State
-Currently, PQCV supports the simulation of multi-qubit systems, returning the probability amplitudes of the qubits after each gate operation.
+Currently, PQCV supports the simulation of single-qubit systems.
+It provides the ability to compile and step through a circuit while viewing the vector that represents the qubits state on the bloch sphere.

 ## Current supported gates
 - H